-16. Directors' insurance and indemnities
+14. Insurance and indemnities

 A director may be insured and/or indemnified against liabilities they may incur as a director, subject to a number of restrictions outlined below.
 In addition, a company or a related company must not exempt a person from a liability to the company incurred as a director of the company.

-16.1 Restrictions on indemnifying directors
+14.1 Restrictions on indemnifying directors